craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 #### Kobolds
 The Kobolds of Kailkeep have gone half-mad with the perceived betrayal of their Blood-Master [[Tetrimoc]].
 They are the rulers of Kailkeep, and the other inhabitants know it.
 They formed and maintain the Hells for their entertainment and to collect power in the form of equipment or recruits.

+##### Operators
+Trusted members of Kailkeep are called to operate the mechanisms of Kailkeep, referee games, and otherwise maintain the Hells of Kailkeep.
+Often times, Operators will take after certain groups of Entertainers and leave them messages or gifts to find, be them boons or betrayals.

+##### Civilians
+The many kobolds who live and work in Kailkeep enjoy spending time with their clutchmates watching the higher levels of the Hells on their free time.
+Some lucky kobold make good bets on particular newcomers and make spectacular winnings.

+##### Entertainers
 Groups of Kobold who commit a grievous crime are sentenced to Kailkeep's Hells.
 Some Kobold who feel they have no other prospects volunteer as to enter the Hells as a Champion of Kailkeep.

-The many kobold "civilians" who work and keep Kailkeep, both Hells and Proper, enjoy spending time with their clutchmates and watching the higher levels of the Hells on their free time.
-Some lucky kobold make good bets on particular newcomers and make spectacular winnings.

-#### Inhabitants of Kailkeep
+In either case, Kobolds are feared in the Hells, and are often submitted to without question for fear of retribution by the Operators.

+#### Entertainer Factions
 ##### Goblin
 Most goblin living in Kailkeep came seeking treasure or purpose, and found instead their need to survive.

-Goblin of Alaturmen love a good fight, and what's better than a massive complex dedicated to fighting in competition for acceptance by a banished clan of mad kobold!?
+Goblin of Alaturmen love a good fight, and what's better than a massive complex dedicated to fighting in competition for acceptance by a clan of mad kobold!?

 ##### Gnoll
 Gnoll of the Desert have taken residence in Kailkeep.
 Here they can satisfy their hunger and find safety from the persecution of others of the "civilized" world.

 ##### Ankheg
-A family of Ankheg have been hunbanded for food and defense, and will work together with those who can communicate with them and form a deal that it would honor.
+A family of Ankheg have been husbanded for food and defense, and will work together with those who can communicate with them and form a deal that it would honor.

 ##### Red Wurm
-A family of Red Wurm have been husbanded for food and defense, and these six-inch diameter, 3 foot long Wurms carry a powerful bite and a quick wriggle.
+A family of Red Wurm have been husbanded for food and defense, and these six-inch diameter, 3 foot long Wurms carry a powerful bite and dexterous wriggle.

 ##### Luzikiemal Risen
 Luzikiemal, Corrupted is a draco-lich of a young brass dragon.
-He resides in the Upper levels of Kailkeep as an eternal favorite bet for the Kobold Viewers.
+He resides in the Upper levels of Kailkeep as an eternal favorite bet for the Kobold Viewers, though he never moves beyond the Ninth Floor.

 #### Invaders
 ##### Lost Thieves of Honor